-Lady Luck makes another appearance this time in the form of Tantor who is currently suffer from some form of animal sexual insanity (Elephants in heat are apparently very dangerous even to Tarzan).
-Despite La’s actions Tarzan can’t stand the idea of her dead beneath the feet of Tantor and he rescues her while the elephant stomps the hell out of her priests.
-He even brokers a peace between her and her disgruntled priests (they are kind of upset at her constantly wanting Tarzan over them), and sends them all back to Opar.
+Lady Luck makes another appearance this time in the form of Tantor who is currently suffering from some form of animal sexual insanity (Elephants in heat are apparently very dangerous even to Tarzan).
+Despite La’s actions, Tarzan can’t stand the idea of her dead beneath the feet of Tantor and he rescues her while the elephant stomps the hell out of her priests.
+He even brokers a feeling of peace between her and her disgruntled priests (they are kind of upset at her constantly wanting Tarzan over them) and sends them all back to Opar.
 Here is a nice excerpt that sums up Edgar Rice Burroughs’ view of the high priestess La quite well…

 “A strange anomaly was La of Opar – a creature of circumstance torn from conflicting emotions.
 Now the cruel and bloodthirsty creature of a heartless god and again a melting woman filled with compassion and tenderness.
 Sometimes the incarnation of jealousy and revenge and sometimes a sobbing maiden, generous and forgiving; at once a virgin and a wanton; but always a woman.
 Such was La.”